-- 175. Mr Singh also knew the Guptas fairly well.
+- 173. On 1 July 2012 Mr Singh was appointed as Transnet GCFO, having acted in the position since 2009.
+Mr Sharma was appointed as Chair of the BADC one month later.
+These appointments in 2012 coincided with the launch of the MDS, the R300 billion capital expenditure program, which was the centrepiece of procurement corruption at Transnet in subsequent years and over which Mr Singh exercised financial control. - 174.
+Mr Singh also knew the Guptas fairly well.
 He was at pains to minimise the extent of the relationship.
 His denials must be assessed in the light of his poor credibility as evidenced by his many falsehoods and dissembling exposed throughout his testimony before the Commission.
 He lied in his affidavit (which he was directed to produce) about the frequency and reasons for his visits to Saxonwold.
 By his own admission, Mr Singh visited the Saxonwold compound at least 12 times in four years "for religious or cultural functions only".
 He was invited to the notorious Gupta wedding at Sun City.
 Mr Singh also visited the offices of Sahara Computers.
 Mr Singh's then girlfriend, Ms Selina Naik, was originally employed at Transnet but later secured employment with the Guptas at Sahara Computers.
 She resigned from Transnet in December 2014, commenced employment at Sahara Computers in January 2015 and worked there until 2017.
-Her boss was Mr Ashu Chawla (the CEO) and she worked directly with the Gupta brothers. - 176.
-Mr Singh denied the evidence of his driver that he took him to Saxonwold more than ten times or that he took him to Knox Vaults (a safety deposit box facility) from the Gupta compound six or seven times, but admitted that he took him to Sahara Computers on a number of occasions to fetch his girlfriend. - 177.
-Mr Singh sought to underplay his relationship with Mr Essa.
+Her boss was Mr Ashu Chawla (the CEO) and she worked directly with the Gupta brothers. - 175.
+Mr Singh denied the evidence of his driver that he took him to Saxonwold more than ten times or that he took him to Knox Vaults (a safety deposit box facility) from the Gupta compound six or seven times, but admitted that he took him to Sahara Computers on a number of occasions to fetch his girlfriend.

+- 176. Mr Singh sought to underplay his relationship with Mr Essa.
 He testified that they only met twice informally at Mr Essa's request at Melrose Arch.
 This is contradicted by testimony of Mr Gama.
 He testified that in July 2015, he saw Mr Singh and Mr Essa together in a boardroom by Mr Singh's office at Transnet where Mr Essa asked him (Mr Gama) for his contact details.
-Moreover, Mr Singh's former secretary, Ms Nobahle Takane, stated in an affidavit that in late 2012 Mr Essa visited Transnet's head offices in Carlton Centre when Mr Singh was the acting GCFO to pick up a document which she described as a memorandum to the BADC that made mention of Hatch Goba, a company involved in the MEP.272 Mr Singh also denied the testimony of Mr Henk Bester, the global director and managing director for the rail division of Hatch Goba (corroborated by Mr Craig Sumption of Hatch Goba) that he attended a meeting together with Mr Essa at Melrose Arch regarding the appointment of SDPs on the MEP.273

-- 178. Mr Singh used the same travel agent as Mr Essa, stayed in the same hotel in Dubai as Mr Essa, and was, on occasion, present in Dubai (sometimes at the Oberoi Hotel) at the same time as Mr Essa.
+Moreover, Mr Singh's former secretary, Ms Nobahle Takane, stated in an affidavit that in late 2012 Mr Essa visited Transnet's head offices in Carlton Centre when Mr Singh was the acting GCFO to pick up a document which she described as a memorandum to the BADC that made mention of Hatch Goba, a company involved in the MEP.
+Mr Singh also denied the testimony of Mr Henk Bester, the global director and managing director for the rail division of Hatch Goba (corroborated by Mr Craig Sumption of Hatch Goba) that he attended a meeting together with Mr Essa at Melrose Arch regarding the appointment of SDPs on the MEP. - 177.
+Mr Singh used the same travel agent as Mr Essa, stayed in the same hotel in Dubai as Mr Essa, and was, on occasion, present in Dubai (sometimes at the Oberoi Hotei) at the same time as Mr Essa.
 Certain of Mr Singh's hotel reservations and invoices were forwarded by Mr Chawla of Sahara Computers to Mr Essa.
-Ms Sameera Sooliman of Travel Excellence testified that Mr Essa and Sahara Computers used Travel Excellence and that Mr Singh's flights were allocated to Mr Essa's account.
-She considered Mr Essa to be the guarantor of Mr Singh's tickets. - 179.
-In the period between April 2014 and June 2015, Mr Singh took up to six trips to Dubai, all of which were arranged and probably paid for by the Gupta enterprise.274 The documentary evidence shows that members of the Gupta family and Mr Essa
+Ms Sameera Sooliman of Travel Excellence testified that Mr Essa and Sahara Computers used Travel Excellence and that Mr Singh's flights were